Ideal Optical Flux Lattices: Abstract

 \section{Abstract}

 The realization of fractional quantum Hall (FQH) states in cold atomic gases is a long-standing goal in quantum simulation.
 Established approaches, including rapidly rotating gases and tight-binding lattices, are often hampered by low interaction energies and small many-body energy gaps.
 While optical flux lattices (OFLs) can achieve higher effective magnetic flux densities, standard two-state configurations generate highly non-uniform fields, and extensions to multi-state systems introduce significant experimental complexity.
 Here, we present a new paradigm for engineering robust FQH phases in OFLs using only two internal atomic states.
 We show that the introduction of an additional scalar potential provides a generic mechanism for creating Chern bands that are simultaneously essentially flat and ``ideal.''
-Drawing on concepts from moiré materials, these desirable properties arise by tuning lattice parameters to certain $N$-flat manifolds $(N=1,2,\dots)$, where the $1$-flat manifold shares its origin with certain ``magic-angle'' conditions.
-We provide a variety of examples of how to design optical flux lattices, including dark-state OFLs, to achieve these goals.
-This method allows for precise tuning of band flatness and stabilizes both Abelian and non-Abelian FQH phases.
+These desirable properties arise by tuning lattice parameters to certain $N$-flat manifolds $(N=1,2,\dots)$, where the $1$-flat manifold shares its origin with certain ``magic-angle'' conditions familiar from moiré materials. {A central result is the design of a dark-state OFL whose adiabatic Hamiltonian is \emph{exactly} of Aharonov-Casher (AC) form.
+This exact AC equivalence guarantees perfectly flat, exactly vortexable Chern bands in the adiabatic limit.} This method allows for precise tuning of band flatness and stabilizes both Abelian and non-Abelian FQH phases.
 Our scheme is compatible with existing experimental capabilities using vector polarizability, opening practical routes to exploring strongly correlated topological physics with cold atoms.